 - 3.1 Renfrewshire is a diverse area of towns, villages and countryside covering 270 square kilometres and situated 7 miles west of Glasgow City.
-The area has excellent transport connections to the rest of Scotland and has a major airport.
-Scotland's largest business park is situated in Hillington, and key campuses of the University of the West of Scotland and West College Scotland are located in Paisley town centre. - 3.2 Just over 170,000 people live in Renfrewshire.
+The area has excellent transport connections to the rest of Scotland and is home to Glasgow International Airport.
+Scotland's largest business park is situated in Hillington, and key campuses of the University of the West of Scotland and West College Scotland are located in Paisley town centre. - Just over 170,000 people live in Renfrewshire.
 Over the next 20 years, the number of people aged 16-64 living in Renfrewshire is likely to fall and the number of children will remain broadly the same.
-A major change will be that the number of older people (over 65) will rise by 40%.
+A major change will be that the number of older people (over 65) will rise by 51%.
 2.8% of Renfrewshire residents are members of an ethnic minority group. - 3.3 Life expectancy in Renfrewshire is lower than the Scottish average.

-Males % Change over 10 years Female % Change over 10 years
+Males % Improvement over 10 years Female % Improvement over 10 years

 Renfrewshire 75.9 4.0 80.6 2.4

 Scotland 77.1 3.4 81.1 2.1

-There are significant variations within Renfrewshire, with male life expectancy in some areas being over 15 years lower than that in other more affluent areas.
+There are significant variations within Renfrewshire, with male life expectancy in some areas being 18 years lower than that in other more affluent areas.